IB Diploma Programme (Grades 11-12)

 Philosophy

-Recognizing that teaching, learning and assessment are interdependent, the primary purpose of assessment and evaluation is to improve student learning.
-A balanced assessment model supports and encourages effective teaching and successful learning.
-ISB is aware that assessment will be used for a variety of purposes depending on the stakeholder, i.e. parents, students, teachers, the BSD School Board, universities and the State of Oregon.
+Recognizing that teaching, learning and assessment are interdependent, the primary purpose of assessment and evaluation is to inform teaching in order to improve student learning.
+ISB is aware that assessment will be used for a variety of purposes depending on the stakeholder, i.e. parents, students, teachers, the BSD School Board, universities, the State of Oregon, and the IBO.

 Assessment Principles